melikos1984/redux/docs/advanced/Middleware.md

 }
 ```

-You can then use it everywhere instead of `store.dispatch()`:
+你可以 then use it everywhere instead of `store.dispatch()`：

 ```js
 dispatchAndLog(store, addTodo('Use Redux'));
 ```

-We could end this here, but it’s not very convenient to import a special function every time.
+We could end this here, but it’s not very convenient to import a special function every time。

-### Attempt #3: Monkeypatching Dispatch
+### 嘗試 #3：Monkeypatching Dispatch

-What if we just replace the `dispatch` function on the store instance?
-The Redux store is just a plain object with [a few methods](../api/Store.md), and we’re writing JavaScript, so we can just monkeypatch the `dispatch` implementation:
+What if we just replace the `dispatch` function on the store instance？Redux 的 store 只是一個有[幾個 methods](../api/Store.md) 的一般物件，and we’re writing JavaScript, so we can just monkeypatch the `dispatch` implementation：

 ```js
 let next = store.dispatch;